Estimate your fertility window with our easy-to-use ovulation calculator

 If you’re trying to fall pregnant, the timing of when you and your partner have intercourse is critical.

 Your fertile window refers to the most fertile days in your menstrual cycle which give you the highest chance of conceiving.

 If you are trying to fall pregnant, the timing of when you and your partner have sex is critical.
-Our online ovulation calculator can help you understand your fertile window or your window of opportunity to fall pregnant during a normal menstrual cycle.
+Melbourne IVF's online ovulation calculator can help you understand your fertile window or your window of opportunity to fall pregnant during an average menstrual cycle.
 You should be having sex every couple of days during your fertile window to maximise your chance of getting pregnant.